utkarshpilgrim/learnedinDITISS/cosa-docs/linux/concepts/grep.md

 # `grep`

-Here’s a layman description of the commands found in your `commands_history.txt` file:

 1. **`cat taste.txt`**: This command displays the entire content of the `taste.txt` file on the screen.

 2. **`grep "cake" taste.txt`**: Searches for the word "cake" in the `taste.txt` file and shows any lines containing that word.